03 Oct 2020 — 02 Jan 2021

 The Vanity of Small Differences exhibition catalogue and other Grayson Perry books are available from our shops at both venues and online.

 Newlyn Art Gallery & The Exchange is an Arts Council Collection National Partner.
 The Arts Council Collection is managed by Southbank Centre, London on behalf of Arts Council England.

 Find out more about the Arts Council Collection National Partners Programme

-Arts Council Collection, Southbank Centre, London and British Council.
-Gift of the artist and Victoria Miro Gallery with the support of Channel 4 Television, the Art Fund and Sfumato Foundation with additional support from Alix Partners.
+The Vanity of Small Differences is jointly owned by the Arts Council Collection, Southbank Centre, London and the British Council Collection.
+Gift of the artist and Victoria Miro Gallery, with the support of Channel 4 Television, the Art Fund and Sfumato Foundation with additional support from Alix Partners.

 The UK tour of the tapestries is supported by the Art Fund and the Sfumato Foundation.